 The whispers of the past singing in the air, the tears, and sorrows of true lovers gone unheard as with time, even the tears of true lovers had but dried up.
-I watched the Gothic fountain standing tall within this square as she was still holding on to the tears of the past.
+I watched the Gothic fountain standing tall within this square.
+She, the Gothic fountain, was still holding on to the tears of the past.

 I thought of the past generations and wondered were they too able to voice their concerns?
 Did a woman bury her love stories in fear of being judged the wrong way?
 I wondered what of her beloved?
 Did he bury her story and not even voice it in fear?

 I watched how this Honorable Prime Minister lives as an example for we the common people around this globe.
 I had said in a lot of my previous blog posts as to why I admire this Prime Minister.
-After my visit to Binnenhof, I realized how I love this country and how amazing the square is where all the politicians gather.
+After my visit to Binnenhof, I realized how I love this country.
+Amazing is this square where all the politicians gather.
 I knew this place must have placed a blessed sacred prayer on this Prime Minister as to how he lives and sets an example for all around this globe.
 I knew this Prime Minister was born and raised in this city.
-I wondered did his father bring him here as a child and show him this blessed Gothic castle?
+Also, I wondered did his father bring him here as a child and show him this blessed Gothic castle?

-After my visit through the Binnenhof, I had found peace within my soul as if I had come home to this Gothic castle where life was lived and even to this day through the hands of the politicians and the King and Queen’s blessed visits, this amazing Gothic castle lives on throughout time as she has and will forever keep the blessed stories of all the travelers within her chest, safe and secure.
+After my visit through the Binnenhof, I had found peace within my soul.
+It was as if I had come home to this Gothic castle where life was lived.
+Even to this day, through the hands of the politicians and the King and Queen’s blessed visits, this amazing Gothic castle lives on throughout time.
+She has and will forever keep the blessed stories of all the travelers within her chest, safe and secure.

-The journey of a traveler is but the sacred blessing throughout time as each traveler gathers within his or her journal and secretly spreads it to the future generations to come.
-It is how mystics are born, and the borders between lands become invisible through the blessed travel journals of the sacred souls.
+The journey of a traveler is but the sacred blessing throughout time.
+Each traveler gathers within his or her journal and secretly spreads it to the future generations to come.
+It is how mystics are born.
+The borders between lands become invisible through the blessed travel journals of the sacred souls.

-I walked through this square and had thought how amazing this place is where you could go and have fresh baked bread from Het Plein behind the Binnenhof and have fish from the fish vendor in front or enjoy waffles from a vendor with a cart I had seen inside the Binnenhof, and still watch the decisions being made by the leaders of this nation.
+I walked through this square.
+As I walked, had thought how amazing this place is.
+You could go and have fresh baked bread from Het Plein behind the Binnenhof.
+Or, have fish from the fish vendor in front.
+Or, enjoy waffles from a vendor with a cart I had seen inside the Binnenhof, and still watch the decisions being made by the leaders of this nation.

-I would want to invite all of you to take some time and visit this great European Gothic castle, if ever in this part of Europe.
+I would want to invite all of you.
+Visit this great European Gothic castle, if ever in this part of Europe.
 This is a sacred place where your journey too would become a part of history.
-You might make it within the books of history or maybe just within the words of your personal family and friends.
+You might make it within the books of history as a politician.
+Or, maybe just within the words of your personal family and friends.
 I know some stories make history and some get lost within the pages of time.
 If a story gets wiped out and never exists within the knowledge of the future generations, I would like the stories to be buried within the walls of a Gothic castle like the Binnenhof.

-Before your visit though, do look up all the historical facts about this Gothic castle as then awaiting your arrival would be all the known, unknown stories of the past inhabitants of the Binnenhof.
+Before your visit though, do look up all the historical facts about this Gothic castle.
+Then, awaiting your arrival, would be all the known, unknown stories of the past inhabitants of the Binnenhof.

 Please look out for my next blog post on Madurodam, again a wonderful love story between a son and his blessed parents.